 Myth No. 1 — A blind horse can’t have a good quality of life.

-At Rolling Dog Farm, every one of our blind horses has a great quality of life!
-They enjoy grazing, rolling on the ground, sunning themselves, and grooming each other.
-We know of a blind horse that competes in dressage, another that teaches children how to ride, and even one that performs on a drill team.
+At Rolling Dog Farm, every one of our blind horses had a great quality of life!
+They enjoyed grazing, rolling on the ground, sunning themselves, and grooming each other.
+Even today, at the age of 27, Lena nickers at us every morning in the spring, summer and fall to let us know she wants to go out to pasture.
+We knew of a blind horse that competed in dressage, another that taught children how to ride, and even one that performed on a drill team.
 Give a blind horse a chance to live, and it will show you just how much it can enjoy life.

 Myth No. 2 — A blind horse is dangerous.

 The truth is that blind horses in general are very cautious and careful in their movements.
 They know they can’t see, and they don’t want to get hurt.
 However, a horse that is suddenly going blind may thrash about in a panic … and it might be in pain, too.
 In this situation the animal should be brought into a corral or stall by itself, immediately seen by a vet, and given time to adjust to blindness.
 But once adapted to blindness, nearly all horses get along just fine.
+(However, horses that are spooky and high-strung may not fare so well.)
 When a blind horse gets hurt, it’s usually because another animal is bullying it.
-In fact, our blind horses are no more prone to injury than our sighted horses.
+In fact, our blind horses were no more prone to injury than our sighted horses.

 Myth No. 3 — A blind horse takes a lot more work to care for than a sighted horse.